neohiro/Tetris/README.md

 # Tetris
-A small retro Tetris for Windows &amp; Linux
+A small retro Tetris game for Windows &amp; Linux, written in Python